 This is the perfect place to end your first day in New Orleans.
 Head back to your hotel or grab dinner before calling it a night.
 Take a look at some of the New Orleans restaurants I enjoyed on my last trip.

-Canal Street is a street filled with hotels, shopping, and restaurants.
+Today start exploring things to do in New Orleans with kids on Canal Street.
+It is a street filled with hotels, shopping, and restaurants.
 But it’s also where you’ll find the Audubon Butterfly and Insectarium.
 This is North America’s largest insect museum.
 Stop in to let the kids explore everything that walks, crawls, or flies.

 Ride in a Street Car Trolley